-(Left to Right): The City of Los Angeles, EWDD and WDB logos.
+(Left to Right): The City of Los Angeles, EWDD, and WDB logos.

-NEW LOGO

-WDB's current logo.
+NEW LOGO WDB's current logo.
+OLD LOGO use this old logo or

-OLD LOGO

-Do not use the old logo on any marketing materials.
+Do not use this old logo on any marketing materials.

 Please note that Workforce Development Board (WDB) is no longer WIB.
 Make sure that you are using the correct and most recent logo of WDB.
-Also note that the WDB logo is not required for Economic Development Service Providers flyers.
+Also, note that the WDB logo is not required for Economic Development Service Providers flyers.

-The following are the logos for WorkSource, YouthSource and BusinessSource:
+The following are the official logos for WorkSource, YouthSource and BusinessSource Centers: